Yuri2338/Calculator/README.md

 - Issues to be adressed:

-1.Percentage doesn't work before an operation: 5 + 5% = works 5% = doesn't work
+  1. percentage doesn't work before an operation: 5 + 5% = works ; 5% = doesn't work

-2.Issues with negative numbers with decimals(example: .899999 instead of .9)
+  2. issues with negative numbers with decimals (example: .899999 instead of .9)